nico9889/OneNote2XournalppAddon/README.md

 ```
 This command creates a "web-ext-artifacts" directory with the contents of "dist" zipped, ready to be installed on Firefox.

-# Translation (WIP)
+# Translations
-Translation of this project is being moved to Weblate Hosted.
+This project has been approved for Hosted Weblate Libre Plan.

+You can find information on translations in the dedicated Wiki page: https://github.com/nico9889/OneNote2XournalppAddon/wiki/Internationalization#weblate